 The trick to great crochet mittens is getting the stitch for the hands right.
 It needs to be warm enough, so that your fingers aren’t sticking out through the natural holes in crochet but stretchy enough to allow for movement.
-These Mittens are made from linked trebles, creating a solid fabric for the coldest days.
+These mittens are made from linked trebles, creating a solid fabric for the coldest days.

 17 sts and 10 rows in linked treble crochet (see special stitches) to 10 cm/4 in using 4.5 mm hook (or size needed to achieve tension)

-Skills Needed Basic crochet stitches, working in rounds, raised (post) stitches, decreasing, increasing.
+Basic crochet stitches, working in rounds, raised (post) stitches, decreasing, increasing.

-Construction The mittens start at the top, with a chain where linked stitches are worked into both sides to create an oval shape, with increases worked at each side.
+The mittens start at the top, with a chain where linked stitches are worked into both sides to create an oval shape, with increases worked at each side.
 The seam on these mittens contain an increase and decrease to minimise the unslightly travelling join that can happen with this stitch.

 All of our patterns are sized from XS to 5X.
 We also include guidance within our patterns for altering to fit different body shapes.
 And if that's not enough, check out our free guide to making garments that fit.Download Our Free Guide →